Neil Clement: West Bromwich Albion

 On transfer deadline day in March 2000, Clement joined West Bromwich Albion on loan for the rest of the season, making his Albion début in a 2–1 defeat to Manchester City at Maine Road on 25 March.
 His performances in Albion's successful attempt to avoid relegation from Division One earned him a permanent transfer in July, in a move costing £150,000.

 Clement scored his first goal for his new club in a 2–1 first leg win in the League Cup away at Derby County on 19 September 2000.
 He also scored in the second leg a week later, but Albion lost the tie 5–4 on aggregate.
 His first league goal for the Baggies came in a 3–2 Hawthorns defeat to Norwich City on 14 October 2000.
 In all, Clement appeared 52 times for Albion in 2000–01, missing just one game in all competitions and winning the club's Player of the Season award.
 Albion reached the promotion play-offs, losing in the semi-final to Bolton Wanderers.
 Clement was again a key player for Albion during 2001–02.
-As well as converting penalties in Albion's FA Cup victories against Premiership sides Sunderland and Leicester, he missed only one league game as Albion won promotion to the top flight.
+As well as converting penalties in Albion's FA Cup victories against Premiership sides Sunderland and Leicester, Clement scored a stunning free kick to equalise in a 1-1 draw against Black Country rivals Wolves, and he missed only one league game as Albion won promotion to the top flight.
 His efforts were recognised when he was named in the PFA Division One team of the year.